-Broadly, we can categorize the fee structure in to two broad groups – (i) basic patent application fee, and (ii) additional patent related fee.
-The basic patent application fee would include all such activities which are required for filing and maintaining a patent or patent application – this fee include fees for activities such as filing a European Patent Application, fee for additional pages or claims, examination fee, renewal fee and also includes filing an international application.
-While the additional patent related fee would include all such activities which are not ordinarily part of a filing and prosecuting a patent application and are availed by some depending on the specific requirements of a case by the application.
+Broadly, we can categorize the fee structure into two broad groups – (i) basic patent application fee, and (ii) additional patent-related fee.
+The basic patent application fee would include all such activities which are required for filing and maintaining a patent or patent application – this fee includes fees for activities such as filing a European Patent Application, fee for additional pages or claims, examination fee, renewal fee, and also includes filing an international application.
+While the additional patent-related fee would include all such activities which are not ordinarily part of a filing and prosecuting a patent application and are availed by some depending on the specific requirements of a case by the application.

 You can access the concerned EPO notification here.